A diamond’s clarity grade is based on the extent to which inclusions affect its quality.

 In fact, for my wife’s engagement ring, I moved up one more grade to VS1 because it had all the other qualities I wanted.

 Unless the diamond is heavier than two carats, you’ll likely pay more than necessary if go beyond VS1 in your search for an eye-clean diamond.

 Should You Choose an SI1 or VS2 Diamond?

-Deciding between SI1 versus VS2 diamonds involves understanding all the ways its clarity grade affects its appeal, from its brilliance and durability to price and appearance.
+Choosing between SI1 versus VS2 clarity diamonds involves understanding all the ways its clarity grade affects its appeal, from its brilliance and durability to price and appearance.

-Both are common choices for diamond rings, so here are some tips to help you choose.
+Here are some tips to help you decide.

 - You want to save on the diamond’s cost and instead put that savings toward its carat weight, color, or cut grade

 - You’ve viewed the diamond in person or through high-resolution images and are confident it’s eye-clean

 - You’re searching for a diamond smaller than one carat